 Private school fees.
 There, we said it.
 These three words are enough to send many parents and carers into a cold sweat.
-Now please don’t think we’re discouraging a private education for your child – choosing government or private is a very personal and individual decision with both offering amazing opportunities.
+Now please don’t think we’re discouraging a private education for your child – choosing government or private schooling is a very personal and individual decision with both offering amazing opportunities.
 But the fact is that a private school education requires a far greater financial commitment.
 You need to go into it with your eyes wide open, and with a long-term plan.

 And some strategies to avoid that cold sweat.

-Look forward to fees
+Look forward to school fees.

 Well, you’ve done your research and decided that private school is the way to go.
 Brilliant.
 Having made this choice, you want your family to fully embrace and enjoy this stage of your lives; not be burdened by the costs.

-Whatever position you’re in, you owe it to yourself and your family to set some clear goals.
+You owe it to yourself and your family to set some clear goals.
 Goals that are based on what you want your overall lifestyle to look like, allowing for the private school fees as well as everyday expenses, mortgage, investments, holidays and other needs.
 Yes, you may have to make sacrifices along the way, but you want these to be planned and not unexpected.

 And above all you want to make the most of this time with your kids.